 Looking for a new career these days can be exhausting.
 One of my graduate studies professors boasted the need to apply to 50 positions in order to hear back from 10…and most of those 10 are interview declinations!
 However, this process can be a lot less stressful with a bit of organization.
-In today?s post, we?ll go over those key strategies.
-And I promise, they?re simple.
+In this post, we’ll go over those key strategies.
+And I promise, they’re simple.

 Identify your niche